Using Central Tendency to Analyze Results

 Imagine that you are asked how your last fundraising appeal performed.
 You reply that it raised $7,500.
 The problem here is that your statement actually raises more questions than it provides answers.
 Is $7,500 good?
 How do you know?
 A number all by itself is just a number, but comparing it to something else puts it into perspective, offering a more comprehensive understanding of its value.

-- Compare them to the mode.
+- Mode.
 This is the value that occurs most frequently in a data set.
 For example, if your program received five gifts in response to an email appeal in the amounts of $50, $50, $50, $205, and $500, then the modal gift would be $50, because it occurred more often than any other gift amount.
 Understanding where a distribution of gifts tends to cluster can be helpful when assessing the messages and ask amounts that go into your appeals or online giving forms.

 These three measures of central tendency offer tools to evaluate the performance of your fundraising appeals and programs.
 By providing context to your results, each one can help you understand how an individual metric compares to the greater population and where it falls within the overall range of outcomes.
 Ultimately, this will let you know if you can celebrate your success, or if it’s time for your team to head back to the drawing board.